InteractiveAdvertisingBureau/openrtb/OpenRTB v3.0 FINAL.md

   <tr>
     <td><code>vendor</code></td>
     <td>string; recommended</td>
-    <td>Source of the value using exchange curated string names which should be published to bidders <em>a priori</em>.
+    <td>Source of the value using exchange curated string names which should be published to bidders beforehand.
 If the exchange itself is the source versus a third party, “EXCHANGE” is recommended.</td>
   </tr>
   <tr>
     <td><code>ext</code></td>